- What is the Writing Salon?

 - Is there a lunch break during the one-day Saturday workshops?

 Yes.
 The time and length varies slightly, according to the class and teacher, but usually the break is about an hour.
-Both our classrooms are located close to cafes (in Berkeley, there’s a cafe at Strawberry Creek Design Center; in SF, there are two or three cafes within a short walking distance).
+Both our classrooms are located within walking distance of numerous cafes and restaurants.